datacommonsorg/docsite/courseware/data_literacy/overview.md

 ### FERPA Compliance

-Data Commons collects no personal information (PII), records, or private information from users and can be used in compliance with [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
+Data Commons collects no personal information (PII), records, or private information from users and can be used in compliance with [FERPA](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html){: target="_blank"}.
 For specific questions about FERPA compliance, please contact your organization’s legal counsel for advice.

 ### Objectives